Coco Solid

-Coco Solid (born Jessica Hansell) is a singer, songwriter, director and producer.
+Coco Solid (born Jessica Hansell in 1979) is a singer, songwriter, director, producer and novelist.
 She is of Māori, Pacific and German heritage.
 Her musical style is a mixture of hip hop, disco and electronica.
 She created the animated television series Aroha Bridge.

 Biography

-Coco Solid was born in Auckland, New Zealand.
+Coco Solid was born in 1979 in Auckland, New Zealand.
 Solid has a master's degree from the International Institute of Modern Letters at Victoria University of Wellington.
 Her thesis was titled Chaos Theory is for Lovers.
 Solid worked with Erik Ultimate (Benjamin Buchanan) over her first five albums, touring to the US and Europe and attending SXSW.

 Solid's work was named in the top 10 albums of 2005, 2006 and 2007 in The Sunday Star-Times, The Listener and on Radio New Zealand National.
 New York rapper Princess Superstar covered the hook of "Denim & Leather" in her song "Monday Morning".

 Solid's single "Crimefighters" received the New Zealand college radio BNet Award for "Best Hip Hop Track" award in 2007.
 It also reached No. 1 on the BNet charts.
 Solid and Erik Ultimate rapped with Kiwi group Flight of the Conchords at SXSW 2006.
 The performance was posted on YouTube and had received over 500,000 views by 2019.

 Solid and Erik Ultimate have supported Girl Talk, Avenue D, The 5.6.7.8's and King Brothers in NZ.
 Overseas, Solid has rapped alongside Sway, TTC, O'mmas Keith from Sa-Ra, Spankrock and The Rogers Sisters.

 Solid received the APRA Professional Development Award for song-writing in March 2009.

 She completed a ten-date tour to Mexico, New York, Berlin, Cologne, Lisbon, Porto and Tokyo in March and April 2009.

 Solid released a mix tape on cassette called Pacific Rims, which includes the singles "I'll see you inside" (with Pepepe from Mexico) and "Architecture" (with longtime collaborator Jizmatron), which stayed on the benet charts for months.

 Solid released her debut novel, How to Loiter In a Turf War, in May 2022.